xperseguers/t3ext-restdoc/Documentation/ChangeLog/Index.rst

 =======  ======================================================
 Version  Changes
 =======  ======================================================
+1.6.x    - Compatibility with TYPO3 6.2 - 8.x
+         - Compatibility with PHP 7
 1.5.x    Extended support for RealURL
 1.4.x    Compatibility with TYPO3 6.2 - 7.x
 1.3.x    - Refactoring of the JSON reader